cameron-bam/SudokuApp/README.md

 2. Download the zip for this repository: https://github.com/cameron-bam/SudokuApp/archive/master.zip
 3. Extract the zip to a directory of your choosing.
 4. Open the node.js command prompt (windows) or a terminal (Mac).
 Run "cd C:\path\to\directory\from\previous\step"
+5. Run the command "npm install"
-5. Run the command "npm start"
+6. Run the command "npm start"
-6. Open your browser and navigate to "http://localhost:3000/"
+7. Open your browser and navigate to "http://localhost:3000/"